 Whatever the cause of your fear of driving a car, that particular scary experience has snowballed into a major crisis – a driving phobia.
-You may be suffering from palpitation, sweating, lightheadedness, short and irregular breaths, quivering hands, or feelings of losing control or thoughts of crashing.
+You may suffer from palpitation, sweating, lightheadedness, short and irregular breaths, quivering hands, feelings of losing control, or thoughts of crashing.

-These symptoms are a cumulative effect of the actual fear of driving (which is a tiny portion, to begin with) and the fear of having these symptoms.
+These symptoms are a cumulative effect of the actual fear of driving (a tiny portion, to begin with) and the fear of having these symptoms.
 Unfortunately, it’s become a vicious cycle that keeps escalating.

 The Vicious Cycle of Fear of Driving

 - The first stage in this cycle is the actual fear of driving caused by any incident, real or imagined.
-A mere remembrance brings with it slight symptoms of sweat, trembling, or any of the ones mentioned above.
+A mere remembrance brings slight symptoms of sweat, trembling, or any of the above mentioned symptoms.

-- In the second stage of this fear cycle, you begin to fear that the symptoms will escalate.
-This fear of symptoms makes you even more afraid of driving, thereby worsening your symptoms.
+- In the second stage of this fear cycle, you fear that the symptoms will escalate.
+This fear of symptoms makes you even more afraid of driving, worsening your symptoms.

-- In the third stage, you give in to your feelings of fear and give up driving.
+- In the third stage, you give in to your fear and give up driving.
 You avoid the situation.

 - In the final stage, you experience a sharp fall in symptoms of fear because you have given up the idea of driving.
-This sends out a signal to your subconscious mind telling it that the way of reducing the anxiety of driving is to avoid driving.
+This signals to your subconscious mind that avoiding driving is the way to reduce the anxiety of driving.
 Your belief that you fear driving gets reinforced.